Kathanayakudu (2008 film): Filming

 The film's launch was on 7 March 2008 at the AVM Studios in Chennai with the leading artists present.
 P. Vasu said that the shooting lasted 82 days, with the versions being shot simultaneously and that most of the movie was shot inside the Ramoji Rao film city, with other destinations including Kerala and Pollachi.

-Release and marketing

-Rediff gave the film two and a half stars (2.5 Star) and wrote: "P Vasu conceives everything in a larger than life canvas keeping in sync with the image of the superstar he is directing.
-And while he seems to have gone overboard by moving away from the original, Kathanayakudu is worth a watch for the touching last moments."
-The promotional event took place on 19 July 2008 at the Jawaharlal Nehru Stadium.
+Some of Rajinikanth's scenes were reused from Kuselan.